 Following the launch of the LP responsible investment due diligence questionnaire in November 2015, covering ESG considerations in manager selection, the PRI is in the process of finalising and publishing an advisory document for LPs on how to articulate and refine ESG provisions in fund terms in partnership with an appointed PRI signatory working group.

-As the third step, the PRI is appointing an external consultant to work in partnership with PRI signatories and industry association partners to develop guidance for LPs and General Partners (GP) on how to report on and monitor the ESG integration practices of GPs during the lifetime of the fund.
+As a third step, the PRI has appointed ERM to work in partnership with PRI signatories and industry association partners to develop guidance for LPs and General Partners (GP) on how to report on and monitor the ESG integration practices of GPs during the lifetime of the fund.
 The PRI has formed a working group for this project.
 The Terms of Reference can be viewed here.

 PRI-PEI Responsible Investment Forum, Berlin, 27-28 September (held adjacent to PRI in Person 2017)